 A Northern Ireland Consortium has been set up led by Ulster University along with Invest Northern Ireland and Tourism NI and a number of businesses already operating in the digital sector to deliver the project over the next 2 years.
 All 11 Councils have been invited to join the Consortium as partners to lead local projects.
 The Councils have also been requested to contribute £10,000 each towards a Challenge Fund which can be accessed by local businesses that require funding to develop prototype devices capable of commercially exploiting the new network infrastructure.
-An indicative list of potential project applications under this flagship pilot project was circulated under the strategic themes of Tourism (led by Tourism NI which is contributing £35,000), Manufacturing, Healthcare, Digital/Creative Media, Agriculture/Food, Transport and Smart Buildings/Environments.
+An indicative list of potential project applications under this flagship pilot project are enclosed under the strategic themes of Tourism (led by Tourism NI which is contributing £35,000), Manufacturing, Healthcare, Digital/Creative Media, Agriculture/Food, Transport and Smart Buildings/Environments.

-The Councils had also been asked to promote the Challenge Fund locally and provide mentoring support to businesses that require it.
+The Councils have also been asked to promote the Challenge Fund locally and provide mentoring support to businesses that require it.
 Ulster University will provide free training and support for businesses seeking partners to trial potential technical solutions on the Catapult network.
 Each Council is only expected to assist businesses within its area although it is possible that two or more companies from different Council areas may come together to develop an idea as a joint venture.

-At least 50 sites have been identified by Digital Catapult for the installation of the physical infrastructure (gateways) for the new network ensuring maximum coverage across Northern Ireland (the infrastructure will operate using low power radio bandwidth and so is not expected to be subject to the vagaries of broadband connectivity in rural areas).
+At least 50 sites have been identified by Digital Catapult for the installation of the physical infrastructure (gateways)for the new network ensuring maximum coverage across Northern Ireland (the infrastructure will operate using low power radio bandwidth and so is not expected to be subject to the vagaries of broadband connectivity in rural areas).
 Access to the network will be free to companies which take part during the life of the 2 year project.

-Proposed by Councillor Lynch Seconded by Councillor Kells and agreed to join the Northern Ireland Digital Catapult Consortium and provide £10,000 towards a Challenge Fund for businesses only in the Antrim and Newtownabbey area to help develop working prototypes for commercial development, subject to the annual estimates process, and a further report back to Committee.
+RECOMMENDATION: that the Council agrees to join the Northern Ireland Digital Catapult Consortium and provide £10,000 towards a Challenge Fund for businesses only in the Antrim and Newtownabbey area to help develop working prototypes for commercial development, subject to the annual estimates process.